DanglingPointer/async/README.md

 - The callback set on a combined future obtained through any of the two operators will be executed in *one* of the executors used by the promises belonging to the individual tasks.
 It is therefore important that tasks being combined are all supposed to execute their callbacks in the same context/thread.

 See `async_tests.cpp` for example usage.

+### Canceller

+Simple primitive to avoid dangling references.
+It allows to wrap any void-returning callable object using `MakeCb()`.
+Callback created in this way will only be executed if the `Canceller` is still alive at the point when the callback is called.
+The recommended way to use `Canceller` is to privately inherit from it.